file-format/Docs/en/3d/glb-to-stl.md

 ## About GLB to STL

 GLB is a popular 3D binary file format that represents 3D models in the GL Transmission format i.e. ([glTF](/3d/gltf/)).
 STL, abbreviation for stereolithrography, is an interchangeable file format that represents 3-dimensional surface geometry.
 GLB to STL is a widely used operation for converting GLB files to STL file format.
 There are many apps available online that can be used for conversion of [GLB](/3d/glb/) to [STL](/cad/stl/) for FREE.
-If you are an application developer who would like to add the functionality of GLB to STL in his .NET or Java, you can use the Aspose.3D API achive this.
+If you are an application developer who would like to add the functionality of GLB to STL in his .NET or Java, you can use the Aspose.3D API to achive this.

 ## GLB to STL Conversion - Free Demo